globalise-huygens/tanap.docs.globalise.huygens.knaw.nl/docs/mission/mission_researchthemes.md

 3. **Ontology**
    The ontology structures relations between entities, concepts, and events.

 The labour-intensive development of these components, especially high-quality reference data and ontologies, requires strategic choices about the scope and coverage of themes and contextualisation efforts.
-A set of [Guiding key research queries](mission/mission/themes-questions.md) help direct this work, ensuring we provide the necessary elements to support a wide range of research questions.
+A set of [Guiding key research queries](mission/mission/themes-questions.md) for each of the thematic domains help direct this work, ensuring we provide the necessary elements to support a wide range of research questions.

 ## Reflections on Project Implications for the Historical Method